MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/resolve-submission-issues.md

 :::image type="content" source="../../../assets/images/submission/resolve-submission-issues.png" alt-text="The image illustrates the process for resolving issues prior to resubmitting the app on Partner Center.":::

 To list your app on the Teams Store, submit it on the Partner Center.
 Your app must undergo functional and validation tests.
-It might follow one of these two processes:
+It might follow one of these two flows:

 * **Successful Functional and Validation Testing** After the app successfully passes both functional and validation testing, it gets listed on the Teams Store.